 The entire film sits in this place of ambiguity – about exactly what happened up above ground, about how crazy John Goodman is and what happened with the girl he claims was his daughter.
 This it does reasonably well and Dan Trachtenberg, a first-time director, engages us in the drama of Mary Elizabeth Winstead’s attempts to escape and the delivery of a number of twists and jolts.
 In particular, John Goodman, a great actor who has been too quiet in the last few years, gives a real barnstormer of a performance that keeps the show going.

-Though 10 Cloverfield Lane has been getting good reviews and it is certainly a better film than Cloverfield, my feeling was that the tension is effective but never truly keeps you on the edge of the seat.
+Though 10 Cloverfield Lane received good reviews and it is certainly a better film than Cloverfield, my feeling was that the tension is effective but never truly keeps you on the edge of the seat.
 A point of comparison might by Xavier Gens’s The Divide (2011), a brutally harrowing story that had a group of people imprisoned in a cellar after the advent of a nuclear war.
 That was a film that pushed as far as it could go and scoured the depths of the human condition.
 By contrast, 10 Cloverfield Lane seems far tamer.
 Dan Trachtenberg generates a reasonable level of tension but Mary Elizabeth Winstead’s feeling of imprisonment, of just how much we feel we should not trust John Goodman never seems to hang on a knife-edge (although there is at least one good shock three-quarters of the way through the film).